top of page

 Growing up in the commercial cattle business, it is no surprise that the show ring aspect of the livestock industry was not at the forefront of my life.
 Since the transition to raising purebred seedstock, I now show quite often and have been all over the country doing it.
 Showing cattle has led me to meet some of my greatest mentors and opened doors that I didn't even know were there.

 I currently attend Kansas State University where I major in Agricultural Communications and Journalism.
 I also have an Agricultural Economics minor, a PreLaw specialty, and am working towards a Beef Cattle Range Management Certificate.
 'Manhappiness' has truly become a home for me, which is something this Washington girl never thought she would admit.
 I plan to pursue a career in agricultural policy where I can advocate for producers through policy and legislation.
-The agriculture sector is facing a complex and fluid landscape influenced by current global protectionist trade policies, market access, and geopolitical dynamics.
+The agriculture sector is facing a complex and fluid landscape influenced global trade policies, market access, and geopolitical dynamics.
 I aim to be a voice for producers so that these issues have less of a profound impact on the agriculture industry than has been seen in the past.

 bottom of page